-The procedure to place your CVC will be done by an interventional radiologist, a provider with expertise in this type of procedure.
+The procedure to place your CVC will be done by an interventional radiologist, a doctor or advanced practice provider with special training in doing this kind of procedure.

 Why do I need a CVC?

 A central venous catheter (CVC) may be used for: